themarchoffolly/pushme-pullyou/PITCHME.md

 <br>

-Use inline images to lend a *visual punch* to your presentations.
+Use inline images to lend a *visual punch* to your slideshow presentations.

 #VSLIDE